 Residence halls will remain OPEN for the Thanksgiving break!

-During Thanksgiving Break, residents may remain in their room for all or any part of the break at no extra cost.
+During Thanksgiving Break residents may remain in their room for any portion of the break at no extra cost.
 There are no forms or paperwork that need to be completed to allow residents to stay.

 Residence hall staff will enter student rooms to conduct a visual health and safety check.
 This will be a scaled down version from the mid-semester inspections.
 Staff will inspect rooms to ensure all doors and windows are locked, excessive trash has been removed, and that other checklist items have completed.